 Yakitori is traditional Japanese street food.
-These tasty grilled skewers usually require soy and wheat/gluten for their flavorful marinade, but this allergy-friendly version is made with coconut amino acids* instead for a savory, sweet and tangy sauce.
+These tasty grilled skewers usually require soy and wheat/gluten for their flavorful marinade, but this allergy-friendly version is made with coconut amino acids (found in many natural food grocery markets) instead for a savory, sweet and tangy sauce.

 The skewers are great for dinner, but also as party food.
 I like making them with wooden or bamboo skewers, but they can also be made with metal skewers.

 Free of: gluten and all top allergens

 - 2 cloves garlic, finely minced or pressed

 - 1 tsp grated fresh ginger

 - 1/2 tsp salt

 - 1/4 tsp freshly ground pepper